Who qualifies for our Veteran and Military cruise discounts on cruises to Alaska?

 Sometimes.
 The cruise lines all have different rules on who qualifies for their military rate.

-Spouses/dependents do not qualify for Alaska cruise discounts for military and Veterans from the cruise lines unless their military partner is in the cabin, deceased, or deployed.
+Spouses and dependents do not qualify for the cruise line’s military rate unless their military partner is in the cabin, deceased, or deployed.

 However — all spouses, dependents, family, and friends DO QUALIFY for the military discount from Military Cruise Deals!